Skip to main content

 • optimization

-• “Faster game, great environment, and optimized for the best frame rates on a normal/decent computer, so you don't need a 'Skynet' computer to run this game.”
+• “Faster game, great environment, and optimized for the best frame rates on a normal/decent computer, so you don't need a high-end PC to run this game.”

-• “This version misses all the DLC content from its console counterparts, is locked to 30 frames per second for some reason, has performance issues in the form of stutters and long load times, has a random save corruption issue that usually happens in episode 6, only offers a limited amount of graphical settings, only shows keyboard prompts in menus, and its DRM (SecuROM) is not fully removed but only deactivated, which causes issues for community patches.”
+• “This version misses all the DLC content from its console counterparts, is locked to 30 frames per second for some damn reason, has performance issues in forms of stutters and long load times, has a random save corruption issue that usually happens in episode 6, only offers a limited amount of graphical settings, only showing keyboard prompts in menus, and its DRM (SecuROM) is not fully removed but only deactivated which causes issues for community patches.”

 • “It is unoptimized, has a capped framerate, and I had to struggle to even get the game to recognize an Xbox controller.”